cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 initiate the required procedures to align itself with the requested status of the cluster, by either becoming the new primary or by following it.
-In case the former primary comes back up, the same mechanism will avoid a split-brain by restarting the server as a standby.
-In case of issues with standby resynchronization, manual intervention might be required (due to lack of support for `pg_rewind`).
+In case the former primary comes back up, the same mechanism will avoid a split-brain by preventing applications from reaching it, running `pg_rewind` on the server and restarting it as a standby.

 ### Automated recreation of a standby